puppetlabs/contributor-summit-project/README.md

 # Getting Started
 It's easy to get going and mostly self-directed.
 Just let us know what you're working on and what we can do to help you out.
 When the Project Month opens, this page will be updated with instructions on how to do that.
+If you've registered for Contributor Summit then you'll get a reminder email at that time.

 Much of our coordination and conversation will take place in the [Puppet Community Slack](http://slack.puppet.com).